exakat/exakat/docs/Rules.rst

 ###########

 Adding 0 is useless, as 0 is the neutral element for addition.
-It may trigger a cast (to integer), though behavior changes from PHP 7.0 to PHP 7.1.
+It triggers a cast to integer, though behavior changes from PHP 7.0 to PHP 7.1.

 .. code-block:: php